vpon-sdk/vpon-sdk.github.io/en/ios/ios-banner.en.md

 # Start To Implement Banner Ad
 ---
 iOS apps are composed of UIView objects which will present as text area, buttons or other controllers.
-VpadnBanner is simply an UIView subclass that can display small HTML5 ads trigger by users' touch.
+VponAdRequestView is simply an UIView subclass that can display small HTML5 ads trigger by users' touch.

 Just like all the other UIView, a VpadnBanner is easy to implement in code.